ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/EXECUTIVE_SUMMARY.md

 ---

 *This project was built to demonstrate practical detection engineering.
-Every component was configured manually, every failure was diagnosed systematically, and every detection was validated with live attack data.*
+Every component was configured manually, and every detection was validated with live attack data.*